-(i) "Taxes" means: all real property taxes and general, special or district assessments or other governmental impositions, of whatever kind, nature or origin, imposed on or by reason of the ownership or use of the Premises; governmental charges, fees or assessments for transit or traffic mitigation (including area-wide traffic improvement assessments and transportation system management fees), housing, police, fire or other governmental service or purported benefits to the Premises; personal property taxes assessed on the personal property of Landlord used in the operation of the Premises; service payments in lieu of taxes and taxes and assessments of every kind and nature whatsoever levied or assessed in addition to, in lieu of or in substitution for existing or additional real or personal property taxes on the Premises or the personal property described above; any increases in the foregoing caused by changes in assessed valuation, tax rate or other factors or circumstances; and the reasonable cost of contesting by appropriate proceedings the amount or validity of any taxes, assessments or charges described above.
-To the extent paid by Tenant as "Tenant's Taxes" (as defined in Section 8 - Tenant's Taxes), "Tenant's Taxes" shall be excluded from Taxes.
-Landlord and Tenant anticipate that the Premises will be exempt from real property taxation and will cooperate with any filings or documentation relating thereto.

-(ii) "Insurance Costs" means the cost of maintaining all insurance carried by Landlord relative to the Premises, including property (including coverage for earthquake and flood if carried by Landlord), liability, rental income and other insurance, and expenditures for deductible amounts paid under such insurance.
+- (i) "Taxes" means: all real property taxes and general, special or district assessments or other governmental impositions, of whatever kind, nature or origin, imposed on or by reason of the ownership or use of the Premises; governmental charges, fees or assessments for transite rtraffic mitigation (including area-wide traffic improvement assessments and transportation system management fees), housing, police, fire or other governmental service or purported benefits to the Premises; personal property taxes assessed on the personal property of Landlord used in the operation of the Premises; service payments in lieu of taxes and taxes and assessments of every kind and nature whatsoever levied or assessed in addition to, in lieu of or in substitution for existing or additional real or personal property taxes on the Premises or the personal property described above; any increases in the foregoing caused by changes in assessed valuation, tax rate or other factors or circumstances; and the reasonable cost of contesting by appropriate proceedings the amount or validity of any taxes, assessments or charges described above.
+To the extent paid by Tenant as "Tenant's Taxes" (as defined in Section 8 Tenant's Taxes), "Tenant's Taxes" (as defined in Section 8 Tenant's Taxes), "Tenant's Taxes" (as defined in Section 8 Tenant's Taxes), "Tenant's Taxes" of the Premises will be exempt from real property taxation and will cooperate with any filings or documentation relating thereto. - (ii) "Insurance Costs" means the cost of maintaining all insurance carried by Landlord relative to the Premises, including property (including coverage for earthquake and flood if carried by Landlord), liability, rental income and other insurance, and expenditures for deductible amounts paid under such insurance.